Japan to introduce 'vaccine passports' for international travel

 Keidanren, the country's biggest business lobby, called on the government on Monday to consider introducing vaccine passports, pointing to the European Union's plans to launch its "Digital Green Pass" scheme in June to allow foreign tourists to visit during the summer holidays.

-Japan currently only allows entry to citizens and non-Japanese residents as well as foreigners “with special exceptional circumstances,” and they must submit negative results for coronavirus tests taken within 72 hours of arrival.
+Japan currently only allows entry to citizens and non-Japanese residents as well as foreigners "with special exceptional circumstances," and they must submit negative results for coronavirus tests taken within the 72 hours prior to departure.

 Roughly 2.3 million people in Japan had received at least one dose of COVID-19 vaccine as of Tuesday, mostly health care workers.
 That is less than 2% of the population, far below some other countries such as Israel, the United Kingdom and the United States.